-As a property owner or landlord, it’s easy to focus on the things you can see – a fresh coat of paint, a new kitchen, or landscaped gardens.
+As a property owner or landlord in Reading, it’s easy to focus on the things you can see – a fresh coat of paint, a new kitchen, or landscaped gardens.
 But at Carter Electrical Installation, we know that the most critical part of your home or business is the part you can’t see: the wiring hidden behind your walls.

 Over time, electrical installations deteriorate.
 Whether it’s due to wear and tear, accidental damage, or DIY projects gone wrong, electrical faults are a leading cause of fires and shocks.
 That’s where an Electrical Installation Condition Report (EICR) comes in.